Ontario Agri-food Research Initiative

 - be located in Ontario

-- demonstrate capacity to perform quality research activities
+- demonstrate their capacity to perform quality research and innovation activities

 - a university or college